jdeveloperw/ut-parking-records/README.md

     and anytime you edit a `.*coffee` file in `ui/app/coffee`, it will automatically be compiled to javascript.
-    Just refresh the http://localhost/ui/app/index.html to see your changes.
+    Just refresh http://localhost/ui/app/index.html to see your changes.

 Or run all three in the same shell with one command: